-Length and frequency of cycles vary among patients; some patients have only a few over a lifetime, whereas others have ≥ 4 episodes/yr (rapid-cycling forms).
+Length and frequency of cycles vary among patients; some patients have only a few over a lifetime, whereas others have ≥ 4 episodes/year (rapid-cycling forms).

 Only a few patients alternate back and forth between mania and depression during each cycle; in most cycles, one or the other predominates.

-Diagnosis is based on clinical criteria, but stimulant abuse and physical disorders such as hyperthyroidism or pheochromocytoma must be ruled out by examination and testing.
+Diagnosis is based on clinical criteria, but stimulant use disorder and physical disorders (such as hyperthyroidism or pheochromocytoma) must be ruled out by examination and testing.

-Treatment depends on the manifestations and their severity but typically involves mood stabilizers (eg, lithium, valproate, carbamazepine, lamotrigine) and/or 2nd-generation antipsychotics (eg, aripiprazole, lurasidone, olanzapine, quetiapine, risperidone, ziprasidone).
+Treatment depends on the manifestations and their severity but typically involves mood stabilizers (eg, lithium, valproate, carbamazepine, lamotrigine) and/or 2nd-generation antipsychotics (eg, aripiprazole, lurasidone, olanzapine, quetiapine, risperidone, ziprasidone, cariprazine).